-The Roosevelt House Public Policy Institute at Hunter College and the Eisenhower Foundation are pleased to invite you to this exciting evening program on the present-day policy implications and the lessons we can draw from the Eisenhower Legacy for the 21st Century.
+The Roosevelt House Public Policy Institute at Hunter College and the Eisenhower Foundation are pleased to present you this exciting evening’s program on the present-day policy implications and the lessons we can draw from the Eisenhower Legacy for the 21st Century.

 Public Program Agenda

 Keynote Address: “Is Political Moderation Possible?
 Lessons from Eisenhower’s Approach to Bipartisanship”